Factory vs Production Plant: What’s the Difference? (Comparison Table)

 Key Characteristics of a Factory

-• Large industrial facility
+• Large industrial facility designed for high-volume manufacturing.

-• Focused on mass production
+• Focused on mass production of standardized products.

-• Uses assembly lines and automation
+• Uses production lines to manufacture goods quickly and efficiently.

-• Operates in shifts or continuously
+• Operates continuously or in shifts to maximize production output.

 What is a Production Plant?